Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 `[type]` is the type of installation: `install` or `update`.
 Note that not all releases support updating.

 The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
 Make sure you keep the backups safe, so you can always return to the original firmware.
-To flash a backup, drag it onto `bosean-[device]-install.bat` (windows) or `bosean-[device]-install.sh` (macOS/Linux).
+To flash a backup, drag it onto `bosean-[device]-install.bat` (Windows) or `bosean-[device]-install.sh` (macOS/Linux).

 ## Step 4: Configure your device